Neuronal Systems

 The Desplan lab has contributed significantly to understanding the mechanisms controlling how the division of neural stem cells and gene regulation establish complex functional neural networks.
 The extensive knowledge that we accumulated from Drosophila allowed us to study how other organisms such as the swallowtail and painted lady butterflies, the jumping ants, and Dolichopodidae flies have adapted their visual system to their specific ecological conditions.

-More recently, the Desplan lab started studying the red palm weevil, a severe pest worldwide that attacks 40 palm tree species, including date palms, which are the most commercially important species in the UAE.
-In the Gulf Region, the annual loss due to the elimination of severely infested date palms has been estimated to reach several million dollars.
-Our research aims to gain insight into the red palm weevil brain organization and gene regulation that will aid in directing pest regulation efforts through genetic control by introducing deleterious mutations into the population.
+More recently, the Desplan lab has started studying the red palm weevil, a dangerous global pest that attacks 40 species of palm trees, including date palms, the most commercially important species in the UAE.
+In fact, the annual loss incurred in the Gulf Region from the elimination of severely infested date palms is estimated to reach several million dollars.
+Our research aims to gain insight into the brain organization and gene regulation of the red palm weevil, which will ultimately help direct pest regulation efforts through genetic control by introducing deleterious mutations into the population.

 Learn more about Claude Desplan's NYU Lab.